 - Donate a substantial amount of the produce to area food banks/pantries.

-- Report on food donated and provide financial receipts for supply rebates at the end of the season.
+- Report on food donated and provide financial receipts at the end of the season for supply grant.

 - Have the property owner sign the registration form to confirm his/her/their authorization to host a community garden on the property.

-To register a community garden and apply for the water and supply rebates, complete the community garden registration form.
+To register a community garden and apply for the water credit and supply grant, complete the community garden registration form.